The Bankrate promise

 While putting down collateral may not seem ideal, secured credit cards are the easiest type of credit card to get approved for, so they are often helpful when you need to build credit from scratch or want to repair your credit after a financial hurdle.

 - Capital One Platinum Secured Credit Card – Best secured card for building credit

-- OpenSky® Secured Visa® Credit Card – Best secured card for credit building
+- OpenSky® Secured Visa® Credit Card – Best secured card for no minimum credit score requirement

 - Discover it® Secured Credit Card – Best secured card with rewards